https://www.iatefl.org/

 02. First Vice-President

 Mike Peacock is originally from Peterborough, Ontario, Canada.
 He has been living in the Daejeon area for 21 years.
 Mike has been teaching English at Woosong University's Culinary Arts Department for the past 15 years and is currently in my 17th year at Woosong.
-He has previously served the Daejeon Chapter as 2nd VP, 1st VP, and am currently serving my 10th year as chapter president.
+He has previously served the Daejeon Chapter as 2nd VP, 1st VP, and is currently serving his 10th year as chapter president.

 03. Second Vice-President